jhwatrous/jhwatrous.github.io/books-and-courses.md

 {% capture TQI %}

-This book published by [Cambridge University Press](https://www.cambridge.org/) in April 2018, and is available for purchase through the publisher and other standard distribution channels.
+This book was published by [Cambridge University Press](https://www.cambridge.org/) in April 2018, and is available for purchase through the publisher and other standard distribution channels.
 A manuscript of the book can be found below — it has been made available for personal use only and must not be sold or redistributed.

 Errata [[pdf]]({{ '/TQI.errata.pdf' | relative_url }})